 Here is our latest update on when we expect these planes to return.

 Further Delays Possible | Boeing 737 Max Flights to Hawaii

 Of the airlines that fly from the US Mainland to Hawaii, Alaska Airlines, American Airlines, Southwest Airlines and United Airlines are all Boeing next generation “Max” customers.
-The Max 8 is one variant of that family, and the one that is of current concern due to two crashes with some similarities.
 Here’s what you need to know about Boeing 737 Max flights when they return to Hawaii.
 As a point of clarification, while the only planned Max flights to Hawaii we are aware of are to be on Southwest Hawaii Max 8, in fact the entire Max family (models 7-10) and all of its operators are impacted by these same issues.

-No Max 8/9.
-Alaska Airlines does not have and will not be receiving any of the Max 8 variants.
-They have ordered 32 of the 737 Max 9, and they will begin delivery of those this year.
+They have ordered 32 of the 737 Max 9, and they are scheduled to begin delivery of those later this year.

-No Max 8/9.
-Hawaiian has no Max 8 in their fleet and they have none on order.
+Hawaiian has no Boeing Max in their fleet and they have none on order.

-No Max 8/9 to Hawaii.
 Southwest has 35 Max 8 that were in service prior to the grounding and 245 more on order.
-However, all of the Southwest Hawaii flights announced thus far are using the company’s 737-800 aircraft.
-While the company does intend to use the Max 8 to Hawaii in the future, that will undoubtedly not occur until after issues are resolved.
+However, all of the current Southwest Hawaii flights are using the company’s 737-800 aircraft.
+The company does intend to use the Max 8 to Hawaii in the near future.

 They have 14 of the 737 Max 9, with 71 on order as well as 100 Max 10 planes on order.